uccser/cs-unplugged/docs/source/author/translations.rst

   These raw text tags will never be visible in the final release, as they are parsed and removed during verto processing.

   For technical reasons, any changes in the translation of a verto tag will not be rendered in-context translation mode, and will only be visible after the translated file is downloaded for release.
-  See `here <../developer/translation_infrastructure.html#in-context-translation>`_ for more details.
+  See :ref:`inContextTranslations` for more details.

 To use in-context translation features, simply visit the CS Unplugged `development site <http://cs-unplugged-dev.appspot.com/>`_, and use the language selector to select ``Translation Mode``.

 .. note::
   For bi-directional languages such as Hebrew and Arabic, translators should instead select ``Translation Mode (Bi-Directional)`` using the language selector.

 In cases where in-context translation mode is not available, it is also possible to use the standard Crowdin UI.
 To access this, visit the CS Unplugged project page on `Crowdin <https://crowdin.com/project/cs-unplugged>`_.

 Translation notes
 ==============================================================================

 .. note::

-  On Crowdin, markdown files are translated on a per-sentence basis.
+  On Crowdin, Markdown files are translated on a per-sentence basis.
 There may be some cases where this is not desirable, and some paragraph level restructuring is required to convey a concept in a given language.

-  In these cases, it's possible to work around this with tricks such as
+  In these cases, it could be possible to work around this with tricks such as

   - translating one sentence into the translation box for another.
   - translating a sentence into a blank string.